-An endomorphism of $q$ is a mapping from the variables of $q$ to the variables of $q$ that preserves the atoms of $q$, i.e. if $R(\bar x)$ is an atom of $q$ and $\nu$ an endomorphism of $q$, then $R(\nu(\bar x))$ is also an atom of $q$.
-An endomorphism is an automorphism if it is injective.
-A query $q$ is said to be minimal\footnote{the term minimal comes from the fact that the definition implies that there is no query $q'$ such that $q'$ is smaller than $q$ (with strictly less atoms) and $q'$ is equivalent to $q$} if any endomorphism of $q$ that is the identity on the free variables of $q$ is an automorphism of $q$.
-Notice that any self-join-free query is minimal.
-Any query $q$ has an equivalent minimal query, called the minimal form of $q$ in what follows, and the minimal form of $q$ can be computed from $q$.
+An \emph{endomorphism} of $q$ is a mapping from the variables of $q$ to the variables of $q$ that preserves the atoms of $q$; that is, if $R(\bar x)$ is an atom of $q$ and $\nu$ is an endomorphism of $q$, then $R(\nu(\bar x))$ is also an atom of $q$.
+An \emph{automorphism} is an injective endomorphism.
+A query $q$ is said to be \emph{minimal}\footnote{It is called minimal as there is no smaller (with strictly fewer atoms) equivalent query.} if any endomorphism of $q$ that is the identity on the free variables of $q$ is an automorphism of $q$.
+Notice that every self-join-free query is minimal as the only endomorphism in such a query is the identity mapping.
+Any query $q$ has an equivalent minimal query, called the \emph{minimal form} of $q$ in what follows.

-We will consider the following problems.
-Each problem is parametrized by a query $q$ and takes as input a database $D$.